photo courtesty of Clipart Etc.

 What is the genealogical proof standard

 Board for Certification of Genealogists.
-Genealogical Proof Standard. -- a chart that neatly outlines the elements of the gps and lists the nature of the contributions to credibility inherent in each element.
+Genealogical Proof Standard. -- a chart that neatly outlines the elements of the gaps and lists the nature of the contributions to credibility inherent in each element.
 An older guideline was one called "the preponderance of evidence".
 The BCC explains why they replaced the older standard with the new genealogical proof standard.
 See also their article "Evidence Revisited: DNA, POE, and GPS."

 Return to Bobbie's Genealogy Classroom

-This page last updated January 27, 2007
+This page last updated June 25, 2009